9 Best Hotels in Iceland

 Hilton Reykjavik Nordica

-For families, there’s a lot to love about the Hotel Reykjavik Nordica, and we’re not just talking about its address mere blocks from the children's zoo, the botanical garden, and the country's largest swimming pool.
+For families, there’s a lot to love about the Hotel Reykjavik Nordica, and we’re not just talking about this Iceland hotel's address mere blocks from the children's zoo, the botanical garden, and the country's largest swimming pool.
 The hotel's 252 rooms are stylish and spacious, featuring teenager-pleasing mod cons like flat-screen TVs, docking stations for iPods, and free WiFi.
 And parents, listen up: there's free parking, a club floor with all day free drinks and snacks, and half-price drinks in the lobby bar at happy hour.

 Radisson Blu 1919 Hotel, Reykjavik